 I have heard several theories as to why people can bathe, do laundry and drink the water from the Ganges despite the horrific amount of pollutants finding their way into the river.
 One of the more compelling theories is that the Himalayan-fed water is especially richly oxygenated, allowing fish and bacteria to live that would normally die given the levels of toxins.

 The burning ghats.

-In Varanasi, I was chased by a monkey and very nearly gored by one of mates.
+In Varanasi, I was chased by a monkey and very nearly gored by a bull.